Transformers are Inherently Succinct: Concluding remarks

 \subsubsection{Acknowledgments}

-We thank David Chiang, Marco Sälzer, and Andy Yang for helpful discussions.
-Pascal Bergsträßer and Anthony W.\ Lin are supported by Deutsche Forschungsgemeinschaft (grant number \href{https://gepris.dfg.de/gepris/projekt/522843867?language=en}{522843867}) and European Research Council (grant number \href{https://cordis.europa.eu/project/id/101089343}{101089343}).
+We thank David Chiang, Marco Sälzer, Andy Yang and anonymous reviewers for their helpful feedback.
+Pascal Bergsträßer and Anthony W.\ Lin are supported by Deutsche Forschungsgemeinschaft (grant number \href{https://gepris.dfg.de/gepris/projekt/522843867?language=en}{522843867}) and European Union\footnote{ Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.} (ERC, LASD, \href{https://doi.org/10.3030/101089343}{101089343}).